B. T. Road Government Sponsored H. S. School

 B. T. Road Government Sponsored Higher Secondary School or CIT School is a senior secondary boys' school in Kolkata district of West Bengal, India.
 Based on its performance of the students in the XIIth standard board examination, the school is considered one of the very best schools in West Bengal.

 History

 It was established in 1962 at "CIT campus" in Cossipore opposite Rabindra Bharati University.
 This institution is famous in name "CIT School".

 Courses

-Higher secondary section of this school offers Arts and Science streams.
+Higher secondary section of this school offers Arts, Science and Commerce streams.